 Item Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used; the rate at which salaries are projected to increase; changes in retirement ages; mortality rates; and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
 The effects on the net pension's liability of changes in individual assumptions can be measured.
 The sensitivity of each of the assumptions used by the actuaries can be seen in Note 22 to the accounts.
-Arrears/Debt Impairment At 31 March 2019, the Council had a balance of sundry debtors of £7.8 million.
-A review of debtors, profiled by the age of the debt, suggested that an impairment of doubtful debts of 8.2% (£0.64 million) was appropriate.
+Arrears/Debt Impairment At 31 March 2020, the council had a balance of sundry debtors of £5.8 million.
+A review of debtors, profiled by the age of the debt, suggested that an impairment of doubtful debts of 13.8% (£0.8 million) was appropriate.
 However, in the current economic climate it is not certain that such an allowance would be sufficient.
-If collection rates were to deteriorate, and an increase of 5% was attributed to each category of aged debt, an additional impairment charge of £0.2 million would need to be set aside as an allowance.
-Provision for Business Rates appeals Since the introduction of the Business Rate Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2018/19 and earlier financial years, in their proportionate share.
+If collection rates were to deteriorate, and an increase of 5% was attributed to each category of aged debt, an additional impairment charge of £0.35 million would need to be set aside as an allowance.
+Provision for Business Rates appeals Since the introduction of the Business Rate Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2019/20 and earlier financial years, in their proportionate share.
 A provision has been recognised as the best estimate that businesses have been overcharged based on the Valuation Office ratings list of appeals, the analysis of previous appeals and other relevant information known about.
-The Council's share of the total business rate appeal provision of £7.44 million amounted to £2.98million.
-A further 1 percentage point provision rate increase, leading to a lower rateable value and reduced business rates income, would increase the Council's share of the liability by £0.59m.
+The council's share of the total business rate appeal provision of £9.43 million amounted to £3.73 million.
+A further 1 percentage point provision rate increase, leading to a lower rateable value and reduced business rates income, would increase the council's share of the liability by £0.52 million.
+Valuation of operational property The council's external valuer provided valuations as at 31 March 2020 for the whole portfolio.
+Asset valuations are based on market prices.
+The outbreak of COVID-19 has impacted global financial markets and as at the valuation date, less weight can be attached to previous market evidence to inform opinions of value.
+Valuations are therefore reported on the basis of 'material valuation uncertainty' in accordance with RICS guidance.
+A reduction in estimated valuations would result in reductions to the revaluation reserve and/or a loss recorded in the Comprehensive Income and Expenditure statement (CIES).
+If the value of operational properties reduced by 10% this would result in a £7.1m total reduction to the revaluation reserve and/or loss to the CIES.
+The charge to the CIES would be reversed out to the Capital Adjustment Account (CAA) and would not affect the General Fund balance.
+An increase in estimated valuations would result in increases to the revaluation reserve and/or reversals of previous Fair value measurement of investment property The council's external valuer uses valuation techniques to determine the fair value of investment property.
+This involves developing estimates and assumptions consistent with how market participants negative revaluations in the CIES.
+Estimated fair values may differ from the actual prices that could be achieved in an arm's length transaction at the reporting date.